Hurricane Lee's path and timeline: Meteorologists project when and where the storm will hit

 Where is Hurricane Lee heading?

 Hurricane-force winds were extending up to 105 miles from the center of Lee and tropical-storm-force winds were extending up to 320 miles from the center.
-The center of the storm was about 215 miles northwest of Bermuda and about 490 miles south-southeast of Nantucket, Massachusetts, according to the hurricane center.
-Lee was moving north at 16 mph.
+The center of the storm was about 340 miles south-southeast of Nantucket, Massachusetts, and about 580 miles south-southwest of Halifax, Nova Scotia, according to the hurricane center.
+Lee was moving north-northeast at 18 mph.

-"On the forecast track," the hurricane center predicted early Friday, "the center of Lee will ... approach the coast of New England and Atlantic Canada today and Saturday.
+"On the forecast track," the hurricane center predicted Friday, "the center of Lee will continue to move farther away from Bermuda and approach the coast of New England and Atlantic Canada through Saturday.
 Lee is then expected to turn toward the north-northeast and northeast and move across Atlantic Canada Saturday night and Sunday.

-"Lee is forecast to become post-tropical and begin weakening by Saturday, but it is still expected to be a large and dangerous storm when it reaches eastern New England and Atlantic Canada."
+"Lee is expected to be a large and dangerous storm when it reaches eastern New England and Atlantic Canada."

-A tropical storm warning was issued for Bermuda; Westport, Mass. northward to the U.S./Canada border, and Martha's Vineyard and Nantucket.
+A tropical storm warning was issued from Westport, Massachusetts, northward to the U.S.-Canada border and for Martha's Vineyard, Nantucket and parts of eastern Canada.

 Where will Hurricane Lee make landfall?